fortellerq/notes/proxmox/proxmox.md

 On XP 32 bit, the VirtIO drivers for storage doesn't work for me, so I have to stick to SATA.

 ### Network card
 VirtIO.
 After installation, Windows will ask for drivers for unknown Ethernet card, and we can find drivers in the VirtIO ISO.
+This is the recommended option as it is the most performant.

 Alternatively, select Realtek 8139 since it will work under XP and Vista by default, no need for 3rd party drivers.
+Pick this if you don't care about performance.

 ### Other notes
 ![Here is the config of my XP VM](images/proxmox-xp-conf.jpg)